Portage Center for the Arts was established in 1986, an outgrowth of Portage Area Community Theatre, and we celebrated our grand opening in 1987.

 Phase I of construction is complete, visible by our new roof (along with many less visible structural improvements)!

-Phase II is scheduled to begin October 2019, and includes improved ADA accessibility on the Adams Street side of the building, along with an ADA restroom, enlarged foyer, and new flooring in the theatre and gallery.
+Phase II construction was completed in February 2020, and includes improved ADA accessibility on the Adams Street side of the building, along with an ADA restroom, enlarged foyer, and new flooring in the theatre and gallery.

 Donate online today, or mail in your gift to PCA at PO Box 866 in Portage, WI 53901.